azaraverse/AirBnB_clone/README.md

     Documented commands (type help <topic>):
     ========================================
-    EOF help quit
+    EOF all create destroy help quit show update (hbnb)
-    (hbnb)
     $

-For a complete list of commands and their usage, use the 'help' command.
+For a complete list of commands and their usage, check `Documented commands` and use the `help` command.